mhanberg/temple/guides/your-first-template.md

 The very first line of the previous example is our doc type, emitted into the final document with `"<!DOCTYPE html>"`.
 This is a text node that will be emitted into the document as-is.

 Note: String _literals_ are emitted into text nodes.
 If you are using string interpolation with the `#{some_expression}` syntax, that is treated as an expression and will be evaluated in whichever way the configured engine evaluates expression.
-By default, the `EEx.SmartEngine` doesn't do any escaping of expressions, so that could still be emitted as-is, or even as HTML to be interpreted by your web browser.

 ## Void Tags